Free to browse

 By Editorial Team·

-Reviewed for accuracy against current FDA guidance, peer-reviewed clinical trial data (STEP, SURMOUNT trials), and manufacturer prescribing information.
-See our editorial standards.
+Medically reviewed against current FDA guidance, peer-reviewed clinical trial data (STEP, SURMOUNT trials), and manufacturer prescribing information.
+Meet our editorial team · See our standards.

-Most Houston patients on semaglutide see their first meaningful weight loss — typically 2 to 4 pounds — within the first three to four weeks, though the real results build over months, not days.
+Most Houston patients on semaglutide see their first meaningful weight loss, typically 2 to 4 pounds, within the first three to four weeks, though the real results build over months, not days.
 The drug works by suppressing appetite and slowing gastric emptying, which means early weeks are largely about dose escalation and your body adjusting.
-Clinics in Sugar Land, The Woodlands, and Katy report that patients who stay consistent through that adjustment phase lose an average of 15% of body weight by the one-year mark — close to what the STEP trials showed.
+Clinics in Sugar Land, The Woodlands, and Katy report that patients who stay consistent through that adjustment phase lose an average of 15% of body weight by the one-year mark, close to what the STEP trials showed.
 This article breaks down the semaglutide timeline month by month, including what's normal, what's not, and when Houston patients typically start seeing the results that keep them going.

 1Weeks 1-4: Dose Escalation, Not Full Effect

-Most Houston clinics start semaglutide at the lowest dose - typically 0.25 mg per week for Wegovy - and increase gradually over several months.
+Most Houston clinics start semaglutide at the lowest dose, typically 0.25 mg per week for Wegovy, and increase gradually over several months.
 This titration schedule exists specifically to reduce nausea and GI side effects, not to maximize weight loss.
 During the first four weeks, don't expect dramatic results on the scale.
 Some patients notice reduced appetite fairly quickly, while others feel little effect at the starter dose.
-Weight loss during this phase, if any, is typically modest - one to two pounds per week if dietary habits improve alongside the medication.
+Weight loss during this phase, if any, is typically modest, one to two pounds per week if dietary habits improve alongside the medication.

 2Weeks 5-16: The First Meaningful Changes